generate_before_header

 About

-The Heritage Foundation is a member of the State Policy Network (SPN), a web of right-wing legal groups and think tanks across the U.S.
+The Heritage Foundation is a member of the State Policy Network (SPN), a web of right-wing legal groups and think tanks across the U.S. Both Heritage and ALEC are also pushing hard for an Article V constitutional convention as a means of achieving many of the same ends the think tank mapped out in Project 2025

 January 6, 2021

-• After the attack on the Capitol, The Heritage Foundation released multiple reports condemning violence on the Left.
+• After the attack on the Capitol, the Heritage Foundation released multiple reports condemning violence on the Left.
 For example, Mike Gonzales, a senior fellow at the foundation, has written that “BLM and Antifa are not the only sources of political violence in America, although they do represent the majority of it.”

 • The Heritage Foundation also denounced the work of the House Select Committee investigating the attack on the Capitol.
 In a statement, President Kevin Roberts wrote that “this committee is comprised of politicians who are carrying out a partisan fishing expedition intent on destroying the reputations of public servants in the Trump administration.”